ryco117/distort-server/docs/README.md

         The PBKDF2 hash of this password is used as the authentication token.
 It is not stored in the database.
         The SHA256 hash of this token is stored in the database for later comparison when REST API calls are made using said token.
         Finally, create a new certificate and save the newly created account and certificate details to the database
+    1. (Optional) Begin to stream on supported social-media platforms that any host account belongs to
     1. Initialize REST paths and launch server on configured port

 ### Runtime Actions